metacpan/metacpan-cpan-extracted/distros/O/Object-Signature-Portable/README.md

     hexidecimal string as a signature.

-    This has the drawback that machines with different architectures, different versions of Perl, or different versions [Storable](https://metacpan.org/pod/Storable) may not produce the same signature for the same data.
+    This has the drawback that machines with different architectures, different versions of Perl, or different versions [Storable](https://metacpan.org/pod/Storable), or in some cases different encodings of the same scalar, may not produce the same signature for the same data.
 (This does not mean that [Storable](https://metacpan.org/pod/Storable) is unable to de-serialize data produced by different versions; it only means that the serialized data is not identical